This article originally appeared at Selling Power.

 Commission-oriented compensation plans offer strong earning potential for high-volume sales reps.
 Often, companies structure their commission-driven reps as independent contractors, though, to improve retention, many organizations still offer permanent W2 roles – particularly for full-time positions.

-Here are some tips for structuring commission-oriented sales positions:
+Here are some tips for sales recruiters structuring commission-oriented sales positions:

 - Know your hiring profile.
 Commission-oriented positions aren’t for everyone.
 Hiring too broadly before defining key qualifications may result in turnover and increased recruiting expenses.
 Instead, review your current staff’s performance – closely analyzing your most successful reps – and build a target profile.
 Consider your sales model, product, and market as you create hiring targets.